Want to Go Salmon Fishing on the Great Lakes?

 One of the more popular trolling rods for salmon on the Great Lakes is the Okuma Classic Pro GLT.
 These are rods made specifically for the Great Lakes and there are models available for every type of fishing, from running downriggers, to Dipsys and lead core.
 My son caught his first ever salmon, a 24lb chinook, on a planner board to the far outside of our spread.
 Behind the board was 450 feet of copper-braided trolling line.
 He had quite a time and the battle lasted for well over a half hour.
 Was he happy?
 You bet!
 Was dad proud?
 Unbelievably so.

 Dipsy Divers are pretty neat.
-These are that let you set the angle and direction of your troll.
+These are disk-shaped trolling tools that let you set the angle and direction of your troll.
 When the fish hits, a release is tripped allowing you to just fight the fish.
 Multiple sizes and styles of Dipsys are available.
 I have some small ones I have used for trolling walleye in smaller lakes.

 electronics